signalshore/signalshore.github.io/content/2020-09-13-Stack-Frames-in-x86.md

 The Stack is a Last In First Out data structure.
 In x86 the stack grows downwards.
 Which means that the `bottom` of the stack has the highest memory address and the `top` of the stack has the lowest memory address.
-We will not get into the reasosn for such a design, but there are other systems where the stack does not work this way.
+We will not get into the reasons for such a design, but there are other systems where the stack does not work this way.

 The main function of the stack is to keep track of execution